nixworks/public/news/2007/07/17/index.md

 ##### Sudan
 ### [ The Sudanese government says that a recent attempted coup d'etat did not have the support of the United States government, contrary to previous accusations from Nafi Ali Nafi, Sudanese President Omar al-Bashir's assistant.
 The government has arrested 14 members of the Umma Reform and Renewal Party for plotting the coup. ](/news/2007/07/17/the-sudanese-government-says-that-a-recent-attempted-coup-d-a-c-tat-did-not-have-the-support-of-the-united-states-government-contrary-to-pre.md)
-_Context: Omar al-Bashir, Sudan, U.S., Umma Reform and Renewal Party, coup_
+_Context: Omar al-Bashir, Sudan, Umma Reform and Renewal Party, United States, coup_

 ##### Phosphorus
 ### [ A train carrying yellow phosphorus derails in western Ukraine, sending a toxic cloud over several villages.
 At least twenty people are hospitalized and hundreds are forced to evacuate. ](/news/2007/07/17/a-train-carrying-yellow-phosphorus-derails-in-western-ukraine-sending-a-toxic-cloud-over-several-villages-at-least-twenty-people-are-hosp.md)